MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/get-traffic-incidents.md

 |type|t|**Optional.** Specifies the type of traffic incidents to return.|One or more of the following integer values:<br /><br /> -   1: Accident<br />-   2: Congestion<br />-   3: DisabledVehicle<br />-   4: MassTransit<br />-   5: Miscellaneous<br />-   6: OtherNews<br />-   7: PlannedEvent<br />-   8: RoadHazard<br />-   9: Construction<br />-   10: Alert<br />-   11: Weather<br /><br /> **Examples**:<br /><br /> type=2<br /><br /> t=2,9|

 ## Response
  A collection of TrafficIncident resources is returned when you make a request with the URL above.
 For more information about the TrafficIncident resource, see [Traffic Incident Data](../rest-services/traffic-incident-data.md).
-For more information about the common response syntax for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], see [Common Response Description](../rest-services/common-response-description.md).
+For more information about the common response syntax for the Bing Maps REST Services, see [Common Response Description](../rest-services/common-response-description.md).

  These URLs support JSON (application/json) and XML (application/xml) response formats.
 A JSON response is provided by default, unless you request XML output by setting the output (o) parameter.
 For more information, see [Output Parameters](../rest-services/output-parameters.md).